fingerprintjs/fingerprint-pro-segment-source-function/README.md

 ### Configure JS Agent

 The Segment integration is _not_ enabled by default.
 JS Agent must be configured explicitly to use the Segment Integration.
-One uses Segment Integration by making use of the `tag` field.
-More info about the `tag` field can be found [here](https://dev.fingerprint.com/docs/js-agent#tag).
+Use the JS agent's `tag` property to enable your Segment integration.
+See more info about `tag` see the [JS agent API Reference](https://dev.fingerprint.com/docs/js-agent#tag).

 Add the `tag` field if it is not there.
 Then, add a field called `integrations`, and create a field called `segment` in it, like below:
 ```javascript